SpineEventEngine/base/protoc-plugin/README.md

 Spine Gradle plugin configures the project with the notation provided by the Protobuf Gradle plugin.
 This includes fetching the required artifacts and referencing them to the Protobuf plugin.

 The shell runner artifact is fetched by the Protobuf plugin.
-The artifact may or may not be cached.
 The JAR executable is fetched together with all the declared project dependencies and placed in the `.spine` directory by convention.